ai-invent/wordsmith-sheets-express/README.md

   * PUSHER_CHANNEL => make up a name, it doesn't matter what it is.
 Ie, 'test-channel'.
   * PUSHER_EVENT => make up a name, it doesn't matter what it is.
 Ie, 'test-event'.
 * `npm i` - install all dependencies
 * `npm start` - this will start the application.
-Open up `http://localhost:3000/` and you should see it.
+Open up `http://localhost:3000/` and you should something that looks [like this](https://wordsmith-sheets-express.herokuapp.com/).

 ### First Time Deployment Setup